‘Our Secret Mind’ – Creating An Environment From Concept – Dustin Ducey

 Modeling the other assets is pretty straightforward, find reference, model in Maya, paint in Substance Painter, import to UE4.

-Lighting is something that can make or break your hole environment.
+Lighting is something that can make or break your whole environment.
 A great video to watch is an Unreal Engine Masterclass on YouTube.
 I always come back to this video if something doesn’t look right with my lighting, I’ll leave a link.

 The light models have an emissive texture on them so they glow in the scene and I have one point light next to them to actually light everything.
 There is also a very weak spotlight behind the camera.